 Claflin University prohibits discrimination against any individual on the basis of physical or mental disability.
 This policy extends to all rights, privileges, programs and activities, including housing, employment, admissions, financial assistance, and educational and athletic programs.
 It is also the policy of Claflin University to provide reasonable accommodations to persons with disabilities unless such accommodations would impose an undue burden on or fundamental alteration to the program in question.
 The purpose of these procedures is to ensure that all complaints of discrimination based on disability are thoroughly and fairly investigated by the authorized units of the University.
-Claflin University will conduct a fair and impartial investigation of all allegations of discrimination, or who has cooperated in the investigation of such a complaint, is unlawful and in violation of Claflin University policy.
+Claflin University will conduct a fair and impartial investigation of all allegations of discrimination with due regard for the rights of all parties.
+Retaliation against any individual who has filed a complaint of discrimination, or who has cooperated in the investigation of such a complaint, is unlawful and in violation of Claflin University policy.